-Information about 'Disclosure'
+Information about DBS Checks

-What is Disclosure (Criminal Records Checks)?
+What is a DBS Check (Criminal Records Checks)?

-- By way of an authorised Application form, the DBS provide access to information held on the Police National Computer (PNC) and by local forces, and in relevant cases information held by the Independent Safeguarding Authority (ISA).
+- By way of an authorised Application form, the DBS provide access to information held on the Police National Computer (PNC) and by local forces, and, in relevant cases, information held by the Independent Safeguarding Authority (ISA).

-Who should apply for Disclosure?
+Who should apply for a DBS Check?

 There are three circumstances under which the University will undertake a criminal records check via the DBS.
 These are:

 - posts which are covered by specific legislation, such as the Criminal Justice and Court Services Act 2000 and the Protection of Children Act 1999, which make it compulsory for some checks to be carried out or strongly recommends checks.
 These posts are listed in the Exemption Order of the Rehabilitation of Offenders Act 1974.
-These include posts that involve unsupervised access to children or adults within a specific environment deemed as regulated activity eg summer school activity where volunteers are working, unsupervised on a one-to-one basis with children, volunteer work linked to the University that involves unsupervised access to children or adults within an activity that is deemed as regulated, posts within the University Nursery etc;
+These include posts that involve unsupervised access to children or adults within a specific environment deemed as regulated activity eg summer school activity where volunteers are working, unsupervised on a one-to-one basis with children; volunteer work linked to the University that involves unsupervised access to children or adults within an activity that is deemed as regulated; posts within the University Nursery etc;

-- programmes of study leading to qualification in professions that would be covered by specific legislation, such as the Criminal Justice and Court Services Act 2000 and the protection of Children Act 1999, which make it compulsory for checks to be carried out.
+- programmes of study leading to a qualification in professions that would be covered by specific legislation, such as the Criminal Justice and Court Services Act 2000 and the protection of Children Act 1999, which make it compulsory for checks to be carried out.
 These programmes are linked to professions listed in the Exemption Order of the Rehabilitation of Offenders Act 1974.
 These programmes will involve unsupervised access to children or adults as part of the provision and assessment of the course or an associated professional qualification;

-- students studying, at an undergraduate or postgraduate level, who wish to undertake research or project work linked to their course of study that involves unsupervised access to children or adults.within an activity that is deemed as regulated.
+- students studying, at an undergraduate or postgraduate level, who wish to undertake research or project work linked to their course of study that involves unsupervised access to children or adults within an activity that is deemed as regulated.

 Please visit the FAQ section of this website for a full list of posts/programmes that require criminal records checks.